piebro/js-map-generator/README.md

 ### testing

-- bigger maps and draw only some stuff on a bigger area
+- bigger maps and draw only some stuff on a bigger area, too slow?

 ### current link